Where Desert Meets Mountains – the Off-Beaten Path UAE

 Famous for Dubai’s luxurious and glamorous lifestyle, United Arab Emirates (UAE) has a less explored natural side that equally deserves to be visited.

-If you are an adventurous and curious traveler, I bet you would love to go on a road trip and see the rural “back-in-time” Emirati life.
-Even more: hike spectacular Hajar mountains in Ras al Khaimah, swim in turquoise blue waters in Fujeirah, sleep under the stars in red desert- just a few of many exciting activities in the UAE.
+If you are visiting UAE as an adventurous traveler, I bet you would love to explore more than just landscape of Dubai’s skyscrapers.
+Therefore, your best bet would be going on a road trip to see the rural Emirati life, hike majestic Hajar mountains in Ras al Khaimah, swim turquoise blue waters in Fujeirah, sleep under the stars in the red desert of Maleha… And those are just a few of many exciting outdoor activities in the UAE.

-Here I am sharing tons of detailed information about the off-beaten path destinations that you don’t want to miss out on your upcoming visit to the Emirates.
-If you are a resident of the UAE, you might also find something you have never thought existed just a couple of hours or less drive from central Dubai (I have discovered incredible places only after six years of living here).
+Here I am sharing tons of detailed information about the off-beaten path destinations in the UAE that you don’t want to miss out on your upcoming visit to the Emirates.
+If you are a resident of the UAE, you may also find something you have never thought existed just an hour or two drive from Dubai.

 THINGS TO DO IN THE UNITED ARAB EMIRATES